 If an employer has provided expenses / benefits during a tax year then they must submit a ‘P11D(b)’ which summarises the benefits provided.
 The HMRC deadline for submitting the P11D(b) is 6th July.
-This submission can be sent electronically through Payroll Manager, or the employer can choose to send a paper copy (using the official form available from HMRC) if they prefer.
+This submission must be sent electronically – which can be done through Payroll Manager.

 Unless the employer is using the ‘PBIK’ system (see above), and has chosen to payroll all employee benefits, then the electronic P11D(b) will also include all associated P11d information as part of the same submission.
 The P11D(b) also shows the amount of Class 1A NIC that should be paid by the employer to HMRC (see more details below).